makeworld-the-better-one/fmrl/spec.md

 This section only applies to GET requests.

 Servers MUST include [`Last-Modified`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Last-Modified) in all API responses.
 Servers also MUST follow the rules of [`If-Modified-Since`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-Modified-Since) if the client provides it in the request.
-Clients MUST be able to handle status code 304 in accordance with the rules of `If-Modified-Since`.

 Clients SHOULD include `If-Modified-Since` with every request where the the previous update time is known.
 The returned `Last-Modified` value from the server can be used for the next request.

+Clients MUST be able to handle status code 304 in accordance with the rules of `If-Modified-Since`, if they intend to send it.

 ### Cross-Origin Resource Sharing (CORS)